hopsoft/ellington/README.md

 - **Ticket** - An authorization token that indicates the passenger can ride a specific route.
 - **State** - The status or disposition assigned to the passenger.
 - **State Transition** - The transition, performed on the passenger, from one state to another state.
+- **Goal** - A list of expected states that should be assigned to the passenger.
 - **Conductor** - A supervisor responsible assembling passengers and putting them on a route.
 - **Attendant** - A helper that determines whether or not a station's logic should run for a given passenger.
 - **Station** - A stop where business logic is applied.